cheminfo/tools/README.md

 * **-u, --no-uglify**: disable generation of min file and source map
 * **-v, --verbose**: output warnings if any

+### publish

+Test, bump and publish a project on npm.
+You need to run the command from the root of the project's directory.
+It is __only__ for npm-only packages.
+Please use the GRM for browser packages.

+Usage: `cheminfo publish <version> <org>`

+#### Example

+`cheminfo publish major cheminfo`

+This will:
+* Run the tests
+* Bump the version number to the next major
+* Publish on npm
+* Add admins from the cheminfo organization to npm owners
+* Push the changes to GitHub

 ## License

   [MIT](./LICENSE)